List of current members of the House of Councillors

-List of current members of the House of Councillors is a list of members of the House of Councillors in Japan's Upper House Members.
-The House of Councillors consists of 248 seats, 148 in constituencies and 100 in national proportional representation block.
+The House of Councillors is the upper house of the National Diet of Japan.
+The House of Councillors consists of 248 seats, 148 in constituencies and 100 in the national proportional representation block.

 Term of Office

 The term of office of members of the House of Councillors is six years, but half of them are elected every three years, so even if the House of Councillors election is held on the same day as the House of Representatives general election, half of them exist in the House of Councillors.